avianinc/2023-MBSE-Cyber-Experience-Symposium/README.md

 The repository is organized as follows:

-    docs/: Contains all documentation related to the project, including papers, reports, and slides. software/: Holds the source code, scripts, and tools developed or used during the project. examples/: Provides example use cases, datasets, and configuration files to demonstrate the capabilities of our approach. images/: Stores images and other graphical assets used in the presentation and documentation.
+    docs/: Contains all documentation related to the project, including papers, reports, and slides. examples/: Provides examples, datasets, and configuration files for test. license/LICENSE: The license file for the project. software/: Holds the source code, scripts, and tools developed or used during the project.
-    LICENSE: The license file for the project.
     README.md: This file, which provides an overview of the repository and its contents.

 ## Getting Started